rudneir2/Security-Review-draft/README.md

 Once you have some diagrams, schedule a meeting with the customer to review them or gather additional information.
 In cases where the customer doesn't have any diagrams to share, use the initial meeting to collaborate with them on drafting some diagrams together.

+It is important to ask customer about any **regulatory compliance** that he intend to consider on Azure environment.

 ## 6. What diagrams and information are most important to start your security review?